-- 12.8.1.
-Mileage for Personal Vehicle.
-Employees are reimbursed for traveling on official County business with a private automobile at the prevailing rate as set by the County Board.
-Mileage must be approved by Department Head and is paid on the most reasonable direct route as follows: - 12.8.1.1.
-When traveling from the normal work location (i.e. Courthouse, County Garage etc.) and returning to it, the mileage allowance is actual miles traveled. - 12.8.1.2.
-When traveling from a normal work location to a work site then to the employees residence, mileage is the miles of those which the employee normally travels. - 12.8.1.3.
-When traveling out of county for work purposes, start calculation from home or your primary office site whichever is shorter. - 12.8.1.4.
-Work-related visits made before coming to the office: calculate mileage beginning from home or the primary office site whichever is shorter. - 12.8.1.5.
-The normal work location for employees assigned to multiple work locations, is the work location scheduled for the day on which the expense was incurred. - 12.8.1.6.
-When personal vehicles are used for extended travel not available by commercial transportation, travel reimbursement is made on an actual mileage basis.
+- 12.6.1 Employees are reimbursed for traveling on official county business with a private automobile at the rate set by the county board.
+Mileage must be approved by the department head and is paid on the most reasonable direct route as follows: - 12.6.1.1 When traveling from the normal work location (i.e. courthouse, county garage etc.) and returning to it, the mileage allowance is actual miles traveled. - 12.6.1.2 When traveling from a normal work location to a work site then to the employee's residence, mileage is the miles of those which the employee normally travels. - 12.6.1.3 When traveling out of county for work purposes, start calculation from home or your primary office site whichever is shorter. - 12.6.1.4 Work-related visits made before coming to the office: calculate mileage beginning from home or the primary office site whichever is shorter. - 12.6.1.5 The normal work location for employees assigned to multiple work locations is the work location scheduled for the day on which the expense was incurred. - 12.6.1.6 When personal vehicles are used for extended travel not available by commercial transportation, travel reimbursement is made on an actual mileage basis.
 Where there is commercial transportation available, reimbursement shall be the prevailing mileage allowance rate or tourist airfare, whichever is less.
-When two or more employees are traveling in one car, reimbursement is made to the employee whose vehicle was used.
+When two or more employees are traveling in one car, reimbursement is made to the employee whose vehicle was used. - 12.6.1.7 If you have no primary office site, mileage starts from your home.
+Calculate only work-related mileage. - 12.6.1.8 Calculate any travel after reporting to the first office site you report to (not primary site) in the morning while on county time. - 12.6.2 Individuals Traveling to Multiple Sites.
+Reimbursement under 1 and 2 below, is restricted to those individuals who spend the entire day out of the office and receive authorization from their supervisors before the travel occurs.
+In order to assure consistency in paying mileage, the following guidelines apply: